ckuelker/quick-guide-en-us/DevOps/Monitoring/zabbix.md

 In case you use a firewall you have to open port `tcp/10050`.
 There is also the service `zabbix-agent` for `firewalld`.

+There are different ways to add a client to the [Zabbix] server.
+One method is to log into the web front end and select 'Configuration', 'Hosts' and  press the blue button `Create host` in the upper right corner.
+Add a template via 'Configuration' -> 'Host' -> click on host name under name column -> 'Templates' (of that host).

 ## Links